Installation Guide

 Special Notes for Windows Users

-- Better Chinese character support and encoding handling
+- Better Chinese support and encoding handling

 How to get Git Bash?